ocaml/opam-repository/CONTRIBUTING.md

 There are several ways to add a new package to opam-repository.
 You can either use a tool such as `dune-release` or `opam-publish`, or open a PR manually.
-Each ones have their strenghts and weaknesses.
+Each ones have their strengths and weaknesses.
 For example:
 * `dune-release` is a tool more focused into helping people do their whole release process from start to finish for them.
 To that end it:
   * helps with tagging
   * parses (and enforces a format, can be good or bad) for the changelog, to put it in the tag